tomyreyes/Flick-Pick-Vue/README.md

 + Display which platforms each movie can be watched

 ## Special Thanks To:
-[The Movie Database] (https://www.themoviedb.org/) for free access to their community driven API Eugene Yu for working on the first version of this project with me.
+[The Movie Database](https://www.themoviedb.org/) and their community for free access to their API Eugene Yu for working on the first version of this project with me.

 ## This application was built using: